-"Pixel Error" is a visual corruption where one or several pixels in a frame will not display the correct captured information as the pixels surrounding them.
-Also referred to as "Dead Pixel(s)."
+"Pixel Error" refers to one or several pixels in a frame which do not display the correct captured information as the pixels surrounding them.
+Sometimes also referred to as a “Dead Pixel”.

 How to Prevent: